 - Your organization’s MX record is configured to point on-premises

-In this scenario, external emails sent to Office 365 groups (via your organization’s MX record pointing on-premises) will be returned with an NDR with the following error text:
+In this scenario, external emails sent to Office 365 groups (via your organization’s MX record pointing on-premises) will be returned with one of our favorite NDRs:

 “You do not have permission to send to this recipient.”